Rocky43007/UniversalOS/README.md

 ### Welcome to UniversalOS

-This is a project created by Rocky43007 to build an OS which can run Linux, Windows and MacOS applications without having to switch oses or machines.
+Tired of having to switch operating systems to run Mac applications, Windows or Linux specific applications?
+This operating system is for you!
+The goal of this project is to make a working operating system which can run these apps natively without having to reboot or run compatability layers such as WINE or WSL.

-For the 32 bit compiler used for this project, check out [this great tool by LordMilko](https://github.com/lordmilko/i686-elf-tools)!
+For the 32 bit and 64 bit compilers used for this project, check out [this great tool by LordMilko](https://github.com/lordmilko/i686-elf-tools)!

 **Note: This project is a work in progress as Rocky is learning how to build a kernel from scratch.**